K-DEV10/SomeRustGui/README.md

 ﻿# SomeRustGui
-This is a Rust Gui app that displays a message in the entry box when you click the button
+This is a Rust Gui app that displays a message in the entry box when you click the button.